 This coffee is from the Lyamungu Estate, located on the slopes of Mt.
 Kilimanjaro.
 It is a high-altitude coffee, grown organically.
 The estate and region both are among the highest repute in the country for growing coffee.
 The estate grows more tea than coffee, and is owned by the Mufindi Tea Company, employing 3500 people and known for practicing social and environmental responsibility.
-These are the large AA flatbeans that have been sorted out and sold at a premium.
+The lead coffee farmer came from Colombia, bringing his coffee experience to Africa.